drk1wi/blog.github.io/_posts/2019-05-20-client-domain-hooking-in-practice.md

 #### 6.Conclusions

 This form of an attack can lead, in certain circumstances , to hijack of both TLS and non-TLS HTTP traffic of browser-based applications without a requirement of constantly running an active network layer attack.

+Furthermore, for some of the urls and under certain conditions, permanent hijack can be achieved, through HTTP 301 cache poisoning.

 Fortunately, there are several things that can be done about this: